rusenask/mirage/docs/pages/api.rst

            percent_above_value = threshold value in millisecs
            from=start time of metrics

-    e.g. to find the percent of Stubo responses that take more than 40ms (during the past 30min)
+    e.g. to find the percent of Mirage responses that take more than 40ms (during the past 30min)

     /stubo/api/get/stats?percent_above_value=40&from=-30mins